zalando/postgres-operator/docs/user.md

 etc. An OAuth2 token can be passed to the Teams API via a secret.
 The name for this secret is configurable with the `oauth_token_secret_name` parameter.

-## Prepared databases with best practice roles setup
+## Prepared databases with roles and default privileges

 The `users` section in the manifests only allows for creating database roles with global privileges.
 Fine-grained data access control or role membership can not be defined and must be set up by the user in the database.
-But, the Postgres Operator offers a separate section to specify `preparedDatabases` that will be bootstrapped with pre-defined owner, reader and writer roles on a database-level and, optionally, on a schema-level, too. `preparedDatabases` also enable users to specify PostgreSQL extensions that shall be created in the bootstrap process.
+But, the Postgres Operator offers a separate section to specify `preparedDatabases` that will be created with pre-defined owner, reader and writer roles for each individual database and, optionally, for each database schema, too. `preparedDatabases` also enable users to specify PostgreSQL extensions that shall be created in a given database schema.

 ### Default database and schema